turingschool/front-end-curriculum/projects/module-1/colorandom.md

 💫ON TRACK💫 can look like:
 - Crafts CSS according to the [Turing CSS style guide](https://github.com/turingschool-examples/css)
 - Crafts markup according to the [Turing HTML style guide](https://github.com/turingschool-examples/html)
-- Application utilizes consistant naming for HTML classes and IDs, and follows suggested conventions.
+- Application utilizes consistent naming for HTML classes and IDs, and follows suggested conventions.
 - Application uses an appropriate amount of [HTML semantic elements](https://developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML/Document_and_website_structure).
 If `<div>` elements are used, they are only for styling purposes.
 - Application utilizes organizational conventions for the whole CSS stylesheet.
 This may look like - grouping native elements, typography styles, layout styles, etc. together.
 - Application utilizes data attributes to store information in the HTML